docQodly/docs/docs/cloud/userAccountManagement.md

 ### Delete User

-To delette a user entirely from the swohle app , meaing removig it fromm mall enviroeemets where they are assigned
+To completely delete a user from the application, removing them from all environments where they are assigned, follow the steps below:

 <Column.List align="center" justifyContent="between">
     <Column.Item width="50%">